 The thoracic spine helps to support the torso and the chest area.
 Each of the ribs attaches onto the thoracic vertebrae and, like other parts of the spine, it protects and encases the spinal cord.
 The spinal cord forms part of our nervous system, which controls everything that goes on in the body.

-Facet joints around found between each pair of vertebrae, and these little joints allow a small amount of movement in the spine when we bend and twist and turn.
+Facet joints are found between each pair of vertebrae, and these little joints allow a small amount of movement in the spine when we bend and twist and turn.

 A fibrous intervertebral disc sits between each pair of vertebrae, acting as a shock absorber to distribute the body’s weight through the spine.
 Spaces at either side and between each of the vertebrae are called foramen and allow the spinal nerves to branch off from the spinal cord and leave the spine to travel to different parts of the body.